venilnoronha/venilnoronha.github.io/_posts/2018-10-07-set-sail-a-production-ready-istio-adapter.md

 Go, publish your own Istio Mixer Adapter!
 Feel free to use the [Wavefront by VMware Adapter for Istio](https://github.com/vmware/wavefront-adapter-for-istio) for reference.

+Also, refer to [this Wiki](https://github.com/istio/istio/wiki/Publishing-Adapters-and-Templates-to-istio.io) if you wish to publish your adapter on the [Istio Adapters](https://istio.io/docs/reference/config/policy-and-telemetry/adapters/) page.

 **Disclaimer:** My postings are my own and don't necessarily represent VMware's positions, strategies or opinions.